What is RNIP?

 Applications WILL NOT be considered if the following documents are incomplete and do not meet minimum qualifications:

-- A job offer from a West Kootenay Employer
+- A valid job offer from a designated West Kootenay employer

 Fraud and Misrepresentation